Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Linear-LLM-SCM Framework

-We provide pre-specified DAG structures that decompose real-world phenomena into parent-child interactions.
+We provide pre-specified DAG structures decomposing real-world phenomena into parent-child interactions.
 The system iterates through the DAG, calling LLMs via prompt templates to elicit functional mappings for each parent-child set, then aggregating results to obtain full effect parameters.
-This assumes LLMs learned quantitative or qualitative information from their large training corpus.
-For quantitative aspects, LLMs may have encountered scientific literature with effects formalized as SCMs, Bayesian Networks, or linear regressions/ODEs/PDEs.
-For qualitative aspects, LLMs encountered natural language causal statements (e.g., ``Coffee consumption positively regulates alertness after 1 hour'') in scientific and social media texts.
+This assumes that LLMs have learned quantitative or qualitative information from their large training corpus.
+For quantitative aspects, LLMs may have encountered scientific literature with effects formalized as SCMs, or linear regressions.
+For qualitative aspects, LLMs encountered natural language causal statements (e.g., ``Coffee consumption positively regulates alertness after 1 hour'') in their corpus.